syseleven/grav-docs-metakube/pages/03.Tutorials/21.resize-persistent-volume/default.en.md

 persistentvolumeclaim/nginx-logs patched
 ```

-If you describe the PersistentVolumeClaim now, you can see that Kubernetes is waiting for a pod to restart in order to change the volume size:
+If you describe the PersistentVolumeClaim now, you can see that Kubernetes is waiting for a pod to restart in order to change the volume size.
+The size of the volume will still appear as 1Gi until the volume has been attached and the resize has been performed.

 ```shell
 $ kubectl describe pvc nginx-logs --namespace resize-storage-tutorial